Developer Guide

 Email: The email address of the patient, follows a valid format:

-.
+<a-zA-Z0-9>@<a-zA-Z0-9>.com.
 Case-sensitive. - Country of Nationality: The country name of the patient’s nationality.
 Any text except blank and empty text is accepted.

 -